gdsge/gdsge.github.io/source/example/Brumm2015/Brumm2015.rst

 where :math:`\phi^h,\theta^h_1,\theta^h_2` denote the bond holding, and asset :math:`1` and asset :math:`2` holdings of agents :math:`h`.

 This model can be written and solved using our toolbox.
-This is done by `Hewei Shen <https://sites.google.com/site/heweiecon/>`_ from the University of Oklahoma, who generously contributed the GDSE code below.
+This is done by `Hewei Shen <https://sites.google.com/site/heweiecon/>`_ from the University of Oklahoma, who generously contributed the GDSGE code below.
 Hewei's own research demonstrates the importance of GDSGE models in studying macro-prudential and fiscal policies in emerging market economies, such as his `recent publication <https://www.sciencedirect.com/science/article/pii/S1094202518302515?via%3Dihub>`_ and his `ongoing work <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3165726>`_.